Berkeley-MDes/tdf-fa23-CD3-github/README.md

 12. 🛋 _**Contextual aesthetics**_

 🧙 Furthermore, imagine if users can all adjust the parameters through a designed AI-powered interface without interacting with the complex tool and 3D print the product from home; how can they give feedback, and what feedback data are needed for improvements once they try it out?
-I researched and discovered the seemingly contradictory yet promising paring of a concept, "mass customization" through [this article](https://t.ly/cXR72).
-I was thinking more about design for highly personalized fit, especially in the realm of healthcare, fitness, everyday safety equipment.
+I researched and discovered the seemingly contradictory yet promising paring of a concept, "mass customization," through [this article](https://t.ly/cXR72).
+I was thinking more about design for a highly personalized fit, especially in the realm of healthcare, fitness, and everyday safety equipment.
 The applications can be more creative and aesthetics-oriented.
 But what does creativity even mean with computational design?
-Is leveraging computational design to design a medical device necessarily a less creative process than to produce a fashionable keychain?
+Is leveraging computational design to design a medical device necessarily a less creative process than producing a fashionable keychain?
 For the final thought, please see some of my product findings below, all of which I appreciated and learned a lot from.

 <img width="400" alt="Nike 3D-printed sneakers" src="https://sourcingjournal.com/wp-content/uploads/2018/03/Nike_Zoom_Superfly_Flyknit_Profile_hd_1600_hd_1600.jpg?w=800&h=511&crop=1">